Elena-Gomez-Orihuel/programmingDS/README.txt

 ########## data analysis ##############

 - The last part, corresponding to the data analysis, is available in "part3_analysis.ipynb".
 In this file we have generated the graphs that will be used for the analysis of the data in the project report.

-PD: Please, for further details check the "README.md" file.